Have a quick question and need a quick answer?

 Do I need to submit TOEFL or IELTS scores with my application?

-International students from countries where English is not the official language must submit either a TOEFL or an IELTS score with their online application.
-Details regarding this requirement and possible exemptions may be found on Admission Services' international students page.
+International students from countries where English is not the official language must submit the scores of an English language proficiency test.
+The Bloomberg School will accept either TOEFL or IELTS scores to fulfill this requirement.
+Details regarding this requirement and possible exemptions may be found on the international applicant page.

 I went to an institution located in the United States.
-How do I send you my transcript?
+How do I send my transcript?

 I went to an institution outside of the United States.
 How do I send you my transcript?

-Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by an NACES-approved external credential evaluation agency.
-The agency you choose must include a copy of your transcript or marks sheet in its credentialing report so that you can be considered for admission.
-Review the information for international students for more information on these requirements.
+Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by an external, U.S.-based credentials evaluation agency.
+Those using the Bloomberg School application must choose an agency that will include a copy of their transcripts or marks sheets in its credentialing report.
+More information may be found on the international applicant page.

 I am a U.S.-based student who studied abroad.
 Do I need to submit documentation from my study abroad school?

-I attended the Bloomberg School in the past and am now applying to another degree.
+I attended the Bloomberg School in the past and am now applying to another degree program.
 Do I need to order official JHSPH transcripts for my new application?

 No. If you were previously a student at the Bloomberg School, you need not order formal official transcripts.
 If you list the Bloomberg School in the "Academic History" of your application, our staff will pull your records from ISIS.